 - Inference Engine does NOT support IR version(s) introduced with the Model Optimizer from a newer version than the LTS release.

-Components Included in the Long-Term Support Releases
+Components Supported in the Long-Term Support Policy

 - Components that expose the OpenVINO toolkit Inference Engine Core API, such as